xmonader/info_foundation/docs/blog/memorandum_of_understanding_(mou).md

-# THREEFOLD CREATES A MORE RESPONSIBLE, NEUTRAL AND DECENTRALIZED INTERNET WITH HEWLETT PACKARD ENTERPRISE
+## THREEFOLD CREATES A MORE RESPONSIBLE, NEUTRAL AND DECENTRALIZED INTERNET WITH HEWLETT PACKARD ENTERPRISE

 ![](img/mou.jpg)

-Dubai, UAE: Today at GITEX Technology Week, ThreeFold signed a Memorandum of Understanding (MOU) with Hewlett Packard Enterprise (HPE) to cooperate in the CEEMA region on the implementation of a decentralized grid of computing and storage capacity, which enables a neutral, low cost and low energy internet on a global scale.
+**Dubai, UAE**: Today at GITEX Technology Week, ThreeFold signed a Memorandum of Understanding (MOU) with Hewlett Packard Enterprise (HPE) to cooperate in the CEEMA region on the implementation of a decentralized grid of computing and storage capacity, which enables a neutral, low cost and low energy internet on a global scale.

 HPE provides their clients in the CEEMA region with the option to connect their computing and storage capacity to ThreeFold’s decentralized grid that supports ThreeFold’s mission to provide a Responsible Internet, accessible to all.